threefoldtech/info_grid/src/documentation/faq/faq.md

-### What do CRU, MRU, HRU and SRU mean on the ThreeFold Explorer?
+### What do CRU, MRU, HRU and SRU mean on the ThreeFold Node Finder?

 CRU means the number of virtual cores.
 MRU means the GB of ram (memory).
 HRU means the HDD capacity storage and SRU means the SSD capacity storage.